rickellis/Arch-Linux-Install-Guide/README.md

 Hold F12 (or whatever key is used on your system) during startup to access bios.
 Then...

-* __Turn UEFI On.__ Most modern systems use UEFI, so it's generally on by default.
+* __Make sure UEFI is ON__.
+Most modern systems use UEFI, so it's generally on by default.

-* __Disable Secure Boot.__ If secure boot is enabled it must be turned off since Linux boot loaders don't typically have digital signatures.
-Note that if you intend on running a dual-boot system with Windows and Linux you won't be able to use BitLocker disk encryption on the partition containing Windows, as it requires secure boot.
+* __Disable Secure Boot__.
+If secure boot is enabled it must be turned off since Linux boot loaders don't typically have digital signatures.
+Note that if you intend on running a dual-boot system with Windows and Linux you won't be able to use disk encryption on the partition containing Windows, as it requires secure boot.

-* __Disable Fast Startup Mode.__ If you are dual booting with Windows turn off Fast Startup.
+* __Disable Fast Startup Mode__.
+If you are dual booting with Windows turn off Fast Startup.
 This feature puts Windows into hibernation when you power off.
 Because some systems are still active during hibernation, booting into Linux can cause various nasty problems.

 ---